uabinf/nlp-fall-2019-project-transformer-dialogue/README.md

 #### The dataset

+The dataset used for the project can be downloaded [here](http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/mono/OpenSubtitles.raw.en.gz), and it contains 140 million utterances approximately.
+More dialogue datasets can be found in [this survey](https://breakend.github.io/DialogDatasets/).

-The dataset used to train
+The dataset ha